jackliusr/k8s-containerd/README.md

 ## Setup Cluster
 After nodes are provisioned, run following command  to create a cluster.
-Each node has two network interfaces and ip addresses and they can only communicate each other using 172.17.177.## ip addresses.
-Each node's IP address is added into /etc/systemd/system/kubelet.service.d/10-kubeadm.conf as "--node-ip" in KUBELET_EXTRA_ARGS.
-That's why --apiserver-advertise-address is used.

-Nodes are provisioned with default settings which don't meet the [node requirements](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/#pod-network): at least 2 GiB RAM and 2 CPUs.
-This will fail pre-flight checks of kubeadmin, use "--ignore-preflight-errors=all" to bypass those errors.

 ```bash
 #ssh into controller, run at host machine
 vagrant ssh controller